typed-macro/typed-macro/README.md

 #### ➤ MacroProvider (for macro authors)

-Since we have MacroManager to manage all macros and shared Runtime options, it's not necessary to always organize macros as plugins if we don't need to use many Vite plugin hooks.
+Since we have MacroManager to manage all macros and shared Runtime options, it's unnecessary to always organize macros as plugins if we don't need to use many Vite plugin hooks.

 MacroProvider is a lighter choice, only can be used in MacroManager.